symfony/symfony-docs/mailer.rst

 .. note::

-    If you're using Messenger and routing to a transport, the message will *still* be sent to that transport.
+    If you are using Messenger and routing to a transport, the message will *still* be sent to that transport.

 Always Send to the same Address